The best things to do in Gastown are a great reflection of the area’s vagrant past and trendy, sophisticated present.

-Things to Do in Gastown
+Best Things to Do in the Gastown District in Vancouver

-The Gastown Steam Clock
+See the Gastown Steam Clock

-The gold medal of things to do in Gastown goes to this famous landmark.
+A must on any Vancouver itinerary, the gold medal of things to do in Gastown goes to this famous landmark.

 Built in 1977 to signify the completion of the Gastown Vancouver revitalization project, the clock steams away every quarter hour.